 - The best budget computer speakers: Creative Pebble Plus 2.1

 Audioengine’s A2+ are a simple and sweet speaker upgrade for your computer or related devices.
 The dynamic bookshelf speakers bask in clear accuracy and nuanced undertones that span the frequency range while offering an integrated digital-to-analog converter that lets you forego your computer’s analog output in favor of a purer signal.

-If you want your speakers to make a visual, as much as auditory, statement, the Logitech G560 is an excellent 2.1 set up that not only has great sound quality, but fancy light show features too.
-It ships with heaps of colorful lighting options which look great when pumping along to your favorite tracks, but can also sync up with games like Battlefield 1, Grand Theft Auto V, and Counter Strike: Global Offensive, to showcase information like your health or map location.
+If you want your speakers to make a visual, as much as auditory, statement, the Logitech G560 is an excellent 2.1 setup that not only has great sound quality, but fancy light-show features too.
+It ships with heaps of colorful lighting options which look great when pumping along to your favorite tracks, but can also sync up with games like Battlefield 1, Grand Theft Auto V, and Counter-Strike: Global Offensive, to showcase information like your health or map location.

-- The best wireless keyboards for 2019
+- The best VPN services for 2022